-The Commission completely replaced 11 aging original bridges with new bridges, rehabilitated another 32 bridges, completely painted 11 bridges, and constructed three new retaining walls in calendar year 2013.
-Of the Commission's bridges, 5.4% are rated structurally deficient which is below the national average of 10.5%.
-Forty-five of the 47 bridges currently rated structurally deficient are either in construction or design for rehabilitation.
+The Commission completely replaced 15 aging original bridges with new bridges, rehabilitated another 19 bridges, completely painted six bridges, and constructed 15 new retaining walls in calendar year 2014.
+Of the Commission's bridges, 4.5% are rated structurally deficient which is below the national average of 10.0%.
+All 39 bridges currently rated structurally deficient are either in construction or design for rehabilitation.

 Facility projects continue to focus on environmental and safety compliance, and on the maintenance and repair of existing buildings including HVAC, electrical and plumbing systems.
-The Commission completed construction on the Somerset Maintenance Facility in June 2014 and completed construction on the new Everett PA State Police Barracks in February 2014.
-Construction of the new Somerset PA State Police Barracks is underway which is anticipated to be completed in February 2015.
-Construction of the new Plymouth Meeting Maintenance Facility is underway which is anticipated to be completed in August 2015.
-Construction of the new Western Training Facility is underway which is anticipated to be completed in November 2014.
-New Maintenance Facilities continue to be under design currently with the new District 1 Maintenance Facility to be constructed in the New Stanton area.
-A public CNG Fueling Station is planned to open in October 2014 at the New Stanton Service Plaza.
+The Commission completed construction on the new Somerset PA State Police Barracks in February 2015.
+Construction of the new Plymouth Meeting Maintenance Facility was completed in the summer of 2015.
+The Commission completed construction of the new Western Training Facility in November 2014.
+Design of the new Somerset Materials Testing Laboratory was completed in May 2015, and construction is anticipated to be completed in January 2016.
+Design for a new District 1 Maintenance Facility will begin in the fall of 2015.

+A public CNG Fueling Station opened in October 2014 at the New Stanton Service Plaza.
 Currently, there are four service plazas that have electric vehicle (EV) charging systems available to users on the Turnpike System.
 They are the Oakmont, New Stanton, Bowmansville and King of Prussia service plazas.
 Over the next two years, the remaining 13 services plazas will have EV charging systems installed.